A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Introduction

-We claim the following contributions: \begin{itemize} \item We leverage High-Level Synthesis (HLS) to create the first (to our knowledge) full SEM-based Pressure-Poisson solver on modern FPGAs targeting both single- and double-precision, \item We propose a novel algorithm that trades more compute for less memory operations to alleviate the memory-boundness by computing geometric factors on the fly, \item We develop a performance and cost model for generic I/O data movement for the SEM method, \item We empirically evaluate the performance, the area, and the power-consuming properties of our accelerator design and position it against existing CPUs, and \item We reveal new opportunities and challenges for using reconfigurable systems in CFD applications in the future \end{itemize}
+We claim the following contributions: \begin{itemize} \item We leverage High-Level Synthesis (HLS) to create the first (to our knowledge) full SEM-based Pressure-Poisson solver on modern FPGAs targeting both single- and double-precision, \item We propose an algorithm on FPGAs that trades more compute for less memory operations to alleviate the memory-boundness by computing geometric factors on the fly, \item We develop a performance and cost model for generic I/O data movement for our solver, \item We empirically evaluate the performance, the area, and the power-consuming properties of our accelerator design and position it against existing CPUs, and \item We reveal new opportunities and challenges for using reconfigurable systems in CFD applications in the future. \end{itemize}